-Designed to deliver superior capacity, resiliency, security and scalability, Tropos’ mesh architecture utilizes decentralized distributed intelligence that enables each Tropos mesh router to make intelligent coordinated routing and airtime management decisions in real time, maximizing bandwidth and system performance.
+Designed to deliver superior capacity, resiliency, security and scalability, the TropOS mesh architecture utilizes decentralized distributed intelligence that enables each TropOS mesh router to make intelligent coordinated routing and airtime management decisions in real time, maximizing bandwidth and system performance.